 In the absence of normal fire frequency, low sagebrush can gradually increase on the site.
+Utah juniper can invade if a seed source is in the vicinity.
 Grasses and forbs decrease as shrubs increase.
-With the continued absence of fire, low sagebrush can displace most of the primary understory species.
-Utah juniper can invade the site if a seed source is in the vicinity.
-See "Influence of Juniper Invasion" below.
+With the continued absence of fire, low sagebrush or Utah juniper can displace most of the primary understory species.
+See "Influence of juniper invasion" below.

-When fire frequency is greater than historic levels, low sagebrush is reduced significantly.
+When fires become more frequent than historic levels( 80-100 years), low sagebrush is reduced significantly.
 Rabbitbrush can increase slightly.
-With continued short fire frequency, low sagebrush can be completely eliminated along with many of the desirable understory species such as bluebunch wheatgrass and Idaho fescue.
-These species may be replaced by Sandberg bluegrass along with a variety of annual and perennial forbs including noxious and invasive weeds.
-Fine fuels will increase the fire frequency.
+With continued short fire frequency, low sagebrush can be completely eliminated along with many of the desirable understory species such as bluebunch wheatgrass and Indian ricegrass.
+These species may be replaced by Sandberg bluegrass along with a variety of annual and perennial forbs including noxious and invasive plants.
+Cheatgrass and medusahead will invade the site at lower elevations.
+These fine fuels will increase the fire frequency.

-Influence of improper grazing management:
+Influence of improper grazing management

-Season-long grazing can be very detrimental to this site.
-Excessive utilization is also detrimental.
+Season-long grazing and/or excessive utilization can be very detrimental to this site.
 This type of management leads to reduced vigor of the bunchgrasses.
 With reduced vigor, recruitment of these species declines.
-As these species decline, the plant community becomes susceptible to increase in low sagebrush and noxious and invasive weeds.
-Utah juniper can invade the site if a seed source is in the vicinity.
-Continued improper grazing management influences fire frequency by reducing fine fuels that carry fires.
-As annuals increase and becomes co-dominant with Sandberg bluegrass, fires become frequent.
+As these species decline, the plant community becomes susceptible to increase in low sagebrush and noxious and invasive plants (e.g. an invasion of Utah juniper if a seed source is in the proximity).

+Continued improper grazing management and excessive utilization influences fire frequency by increasing these fine fuels.
+If cheatgrass and/or medusahead increase due to improper grazing management and become co-dominant with Sandberg bluegrass and other annuals, fires become more frequent.

-Good grazing management that addresses frequency, duration and intensity of grazing can also keep fine fuels from developing, thus reducing fire frequency.
-This can lead to gradual increases in low sagebrush and Utah juniper if a seed source is in the vicinity.
-A planned grazing system can be developed to intentionally accumulate fine fuels in anticipation of a prescribed fire.
+Proper grazing management that addresses frequency, duration and intensity of grazing can also keep fine fuels from developing, thereby reducing fire frequency.
+This can lead to gradual increases in low sagebrush and/or Utah juniper.
+A planned grazing system can be developed to intentionally accumulate fine fuels in preparation for a prescribed burn.
+On sites with such low production and marginal soils, any brush management program needs to be very carefully planned and evaluated before implementation.

-Weather influences:
+Weather influences

 Above normal precipitation in April, May and June can dramatically increase total annual production of the plant community.
 These weather patterns can also increase viable seed production of desirable species to provide for recruitment.
-Likewise, below normal precipitation during these spring months can significantly reduce total annual production and be detrimental to good seed production.
-Overall plant composition is normally not effected when perennials have good vigor.
+Likewise, below normal precipitation during these spring months can significantly reduce total annual production and be detrimental to viable seed production.
+Overall plant composition is normally not affected when perennials have good vigor.

 Below normal temperatures in the spring can have an adverse impact on total production regardless of the precipitation.
-A hard, early freeze can kill some plants occasionally.
+An early, hard freeze can occasionally kill some plants.